COVID-19 cases, hospitalizations continue to rise locally

 Hospitalizations remain high locally and statewide.

+Wyant said there were 43 COVID-19 residents in the two Council Bluffs hospitals on Monday.

-The Metro Area Health Care Coalition reported 428 COVID-19 patients, with 127 in intensive care and 48 on a ventilator.
+The Metro Area Health Care Coalition, which includes the Bluffs hospitals, reported 428 COVID-19 patients, with 127 in intensive care and 48 on a ventilator.
 An additional 37 hospitalized patients are believed to have COVID-19 and were awaiting test results.

 The coalition, which includes the two Council Bluffs hospitals, reported an 80% occupancy rate among medical/surgical beds and 82% adult ICU occupancy rate.